sadafnazir-lab/Webwarlords-exp-2/Pedagogy/README.md

 Method: Laboratory Experiment

-Assessment Method: Formative assessment
+Assessment Method: Submmative

-Description:

-The growth of microbial colonies on petri plates in the form of colonies will show the presence of contamination
+Description: Step by step instructions are provided at each level in the simulator to make it more user friendly.

 **4.Task &amp; Assessment Questions:**